New York

 Drones and New York prisons: the Marcy incident and a pending bill

 New York's most acute current drone problem is contraband delivery into state prisons.
-On March 18, 2026, a drone dropped a package between two dormitory buildings at Marcy Correctional Facility containing two double-edged knives, roughly 530 grams of what appeared to be marijuana, a cell phone, hair clippers, and other contraband; the operator was not apprehended.
+On March 14, 2026, a drone dropped a package between two dormitory buildings at Marcy Correctional Facility containing two double-edged knives, roughly 530 grams of what appeared to be marijuana, a cell phone, hair clippers, and other contraband; the operator was not apprehended.
 New York has no drone-specific correctional-facility statute, so a drone-based drop is prosecuted under the general contraband law, Penal Law Section 205.25, promoting prison contraband in the first degree, a Class D felony.
-The Marcy incident is now a central example cited in support of Senate Bill 2125, which passed the Senate and would bar drone flights within 1,000 feet of a correctional facility, with a $1,000 civil penalty for a first offense and misdemeanor penalties after that; as of this writing it had not passed the Assembly or been signed into law.
+The Marcy incident is now a central example cited in support of Senate Bill 694, most recently amended as S694A, which would bar drone flights within 500 feet of a correctional facility, with a flat $500 civil penalty for each offense; as of this writing it has not passed the Senate, remaining in the Crime Victims, Crime and Correction Committee, let alone the Assembly, and has not been signed into law.

 The federal shoot-down rule: destroying a drone is a felony